kovidgoyal/rapydscript-ng/README.md

 It is for that reason that I try to keep RapydScript bells and whistles to a minimum.
 RapydScript's main strength is easy integration with JavaScript and DOM, which allows me to stay sane and not rewrite my own versions of the libraries that are already available.
 That doesn't mean, however, that pythonic libraries can't be written for RapydScript.
 To prove that, I have implemented lightweight clones of several popular Python libraries and bundled them into RapydScript, you can find them in `src` directory.
 The following libraries are included:

-	stdlib/stdlib2		# see stdlib section
-	math				# replicates almost all of the functionality from Python's math library re					# replicates almost all of the functionality from Python's re library unittest			# replicates almost all of the functionality from Python's unittest library random				# replicates most of the functionality from Python's random library yql					# lightweight library for performing Yahoo Query Language requests
+	math				# replicates almost all of the functionality from Python's math library re					# replicates almost all of the functionality from Python's re library random				# replicates most of the functionality from Python's random library elementmaker        # easily construct DOM trees
+	aes                 # Implement AES symmetric encryption
+	encodings           # Convert to/from UTF-8 bytearrays, base64 strings and native strings
+	gettext             # Support for internationalization of your RapydScript app operator            # a subset of python;s operator module

 For the most part, the logic implemented in these libraries functions identically to the Python versions.
-One notable exception is that unittest library requires that classes be bound to the `global` (nodejs) or `window` (browser) object to be picked up by `unittest.main()`.
-An example in `unitetest.pyj` shows this usage.
 I'd be happy to include more libraries, if other members of the community want to implement them (it's fun to do, `re.pyj` is a good example), but I want to reemphasize that unlike most other Python-to-JavaScript compilers, RapydScript doesn't need them to be complete since there are already tons of available JavaScript libraries that it can use natively.

 Linter
 ---------